megachonker/llama-matrix-bot/README.md

 # Llama Matrix Bot

-Welcome to the Llama Matrix Bot, a high-functioning chat bot crafted utilizing the powerful Llama.cpp framework.
-This project is envisioned to augment user interaction by offering seamless integration and a host of functionalities without the dependency on bindings or additional libraries.
-It operates through a direct fork of the Llama.cpp process, a choice propelled by the desire to sidestep the learning curve associated with new libraries.
+Welcome to the Llama Matrix Bot project, a straightforward yet powerful chat bot that enhances user interactions on the Matrix platform, utilizing the Matrix SDK.
+This bot uniquely leverages the LLama.cpp project directly, harnessing its capabilities to manage multiple users and workers efficiently.

+At its core, the bot is designed to launch and manage multiple instances of the LLama.cpp program as "workers", facilitating simultaneous engagements and smooth operations.
+Despite its simple architecture, it promises a robust performance, adept at handling multiple users and orchestrating tasks across various workers seamlessly.

 ## Commands to use on a room
 My bot for now understands and reacts to the following commands, enhancing user interaction and management: